ertis-research/kafka-ml/README.md

   parameters for the deployment of distributed models.
 - [02/09/2022] Added real-time display of training parameters.
 - [26/12/2022] Added indefinite incremental training support.
+- [07/07/2023] Added federated training support (currently only for Tensorflow/Keras models).

 ## Deploy Kafka-ML in a fast way